rmosolgo/graphql-ruby/guides/queries/lookahead.md

 ## Lookaheads with aliases

-If your want to find selection by it's [alias](https://spec.graphql.org/June2018/#sec-Field-Alias), you can pass the option `with_alias: true` to `#selection` and `#selects?`.
-When this option is passed, lookahead will check if there is a field with the provided name, and then fall back to alias.
+If your want to find selection by it's [alias](https://spec.graphql.org/June2018/#sec-Field-Alias), you can use method `#alias_selection` or check if it exists with `#selects_alias?`.
+In this case, lookahead will check if there is a field with the provided alias, and otherwise fall back to the regular `#selection` method.
 For instance, imagine that you have a following query, than can find a bird species by its name:

 ```graphql